What’s True and What’s False About a Credit Score?

 Covid-19 Impact – Reviewing your Credit

-Credit histories and the reports those histories produce are essential factors in our financial lives.
-Consequently, be sure to manage and protect your credit during the COVID-19 (coronavirus) pandemic, and remember that you can receive free weekly online credit reports until April 2021.
+Credit histories and the reports those histories produce are basic factors in our financial lives.
+Consequently, be sure to manage and protect your credit during the COVID-19 (coronavirus) pandemic .Due to the Pandemic you can receive free weekly online credit reports until April 2021.
 Furthermore, in addition to your free annual credit reports, all U.S. consumers are entitled to six free credit reports every 12 months from Equifax through December 2026.
 You can access these free reports online at AnnualCreditReport.com or get a “myEquifax” account at equifax.com/personal/credit-report-services/free-credit-reports/ or call Equifax at 866-349-5191.
-Check out more information at Pandemic and Your Credit.
+Check out more information at: Pandemic and Your Credit.

 UF/IFAS Extension Orange county – Homebuyer Workshops

-In closing, UF/IFAS Extension Orange County is a HUD-Approved Housing Counseling Agency.
-If you are interested in learning more about your credit score, register for one of our workshops by clicking on First Time Homebuyer workshops.
+In closing, please note that UF/IFAS Extension Orange County is a HUD-Approved Housing Counseling agency so if you are interested in learning more about your credit score, register for one of our workshops by clicking on: First Time Homebuyer workshops.